Portugal in the Reconquista: Almohad attacks 1170–1173

-Geraldo the Fearless represented in the cathedral of Évora.

 The debacle of Badajoz in 1169 did not demoralize the Portuguese.
-Just a few months after the siege, Geraldo the Fearless resumed the raids against the region of Badajoz and after luring its garrison out via a feigned attack and retreat he ambushed it and routed it completely.
-On 15 May 1170 he captured a large Almohad caravan of supplies dispatched to relieve the famine in Badajoz.
+Just a few months after the siege, Gerald the Fearless resumed the raids against the region of Badajoz and after luring its garrison out via a feigned attack and retreat he ambushed it and routed it completely.
+On May 1170 he captured a large Almohad caravan of supplies dispatched to relieve the famine in Badajoz.
 As king Afonso was now physically unable to ride and therefore lead his host on campaign, prince Sancho was knighted at the Church of Santa Cruz in Coimbra on August 15, 1170.
 A few weeks later in September the prince led a new siege against the now severely weakened Badajoz but the city was once again relieved on time, not just by Leonese forces but by an Almohad army commanded by Abu Hafs Umar ibn Yahya al-Hintati as well.
 The Portuguese therefore withdrew in good order in October or early November.

+The death of Gonçalo Mendes da Maia at Beja.

-Alarmed by the attacks on Badajoz, the Almohads mounted an incursion into Portugal in 1170 and attacked Beja.
-A short combat was struck by the city walls in April and in July the Muslims were forced to lift the siege.
-The preceptor of the Templars in Portugal Dom Gualdim Pais promoted the renovation of Almourol Castle in 1171.
-On invitation of King Afonso, the Order of Santiago established itself in Portugal in 1172 after they were granted the castle of Monsanto (formerly in the ownership of the Templars) and the castle of Abrantes the following year.
+Alarmed by the attacks on Badajoz, the Almohads mounted their second major incursion into Portugal in 1170 and recaptured Juromenha.
+They also attacked Beja and short combat was struck by the city walls in April, during which Gonçalo Mendes da Maia was killed, but in July the Muslims were forced to lift the siege.

+In 1171, the Caliph Abu Yaqub Yusuf personally led a large army in the third major Almohad campaign against Portugal and Santarém was besieged, but the Muslims retreated as soon as they received the information that King Ferdinand II of León was fast approaching with an army to aid King Afonso, who was leading the city's defence.
+After the great Almohad attack on Santarém, the master of the Templars in Portugal Gualdim Pais promoted the renovation of Almourol Castle in 1171 in order to strengthen the defenses of Portugal.
+Still this year, Gerald the Fearless was driven from his castle at Lobon.

+The Almohads are likely to have recaptured Beja in 1171.
+In August 1172, Gerald the Fearless launched a surprise night-time attack against the city.
+Its walls were poorly guarded as the Almohad governor Umar Ibn Sahnun had embezzled the pay of the sentries.
+The Portuguese managed to scale a tower and secure the city after a melee throughout its streets, but found they could not hold it and so they torched it, while its inhabitants scattered.
+Still in 1172, the Order of Santiago settled in Portugal on invitation of King Afonso, who granted them the castle of Monsanto (formerly in the ownership of the Templars), as well as the castle of Abrantes the following year.

+Ambassadors were dispatched to Seville and a truce was then agreed-upon between Afonso Henriques and the Almohads a month later in October 1173.